Reloca: Mexico Residency, Done For You

 You can't leave Mexico mid-process

-Once you've started the Canje, leaving Mexico without written INM permission immediately cancels your residency status.
-Many people discover this only after booking a weekend trip.
+Once you've started, leaving Mexico without written permission cancels your residency on the spot.
+Many people find this out only after booking a weekend trip.

 🏛️